-These gluten-free artisan bread rolls will be the star of your next dinner party.
+These Gluten Free Artisan Bread Rolls will be the star of your next dinner party.
 With a cackly/crunchy crust, they remind me of the rolls and Broetchen you can find in bakeries all over Europe.
 Serve them at your next dinner party with some high-quality olive oil for dipping.
 Or use them to make a delicious gluten free Panzanella salad (a Tuscan summer salad made with bread).
-And my personal favorite way to enjoy them - warm from the oven with butter and some homemade jam.
+And my personal favorite way to enjoy these gluten free dinner rolls - warm from the oven with butter and some homemade jam.

 This recipe was created to provide an alternative to my light and fluffy gluten free dinner rolls which are made with Caputo Fioreglut (a gluten-free specialty flour from Italy)